Uepaa-AG/p2pkit-quickstart-ios/README.md

 #### A peer-to-peer proximity SDK for iOS and Android

 p2pkit is an easy to use SDK that bundles together several proximity technologies kung-fu style!
-With p2pkit apps immediately understand their proximity to nearby devices and users, 'verify' their identity, and exchange information with them.
+With p2pkit apps immediately understand their proximity to nearby devices and users, estimate their range and exchange information with them.

 ![p2pkit - proximity starts here](p2pkit-quickstart-ios.gif)